Q. I want to apply for an internship at West Wing Writers. When does the application window open?

-A. Our interns are paid a monthly stipend of $3,000, once a month, at the end of each month.
-In the first and last months of the internship, the monthly stipend is pro-rated based on the agreed upon start and end dates.
+A. Our interns are paid twice a month ($1,500 each time, pre-tax).
+The first and last payments for the internship may be pro-rated based on the agreed upon start and end dates.

 In addition, we offer our incoming interns an advance of $2,000 before they arrive, to help them secure housing.
 If the advance is accepted, a portion of the total amount will be deducted from their first few paychecks until it is fully paid back.

 Q. I submitted an application.
 When can I expect to hear back?